jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It's time to blow up a Death Star.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/oXcHwGjGhL8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/jdISPtllh1U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<a href="https://www.youtube-nocookie.com/embed/oXcHwGjGhL8" target="_blank" class="button small">Reader</a>
+<a href="https://www.youtube-nocookie.com/embed/jdISPtllh1U" target="_blank" class="button small">Reader</a>

-_The Gardening Gangster is changing the world.
+_The Gangster Gardener is changing the world.
+He used government to help him do something positive, like a hero in any good story.
 Ideologues are just looking for free attention.
-Credit: [Rob Greenfield ](https://www.youtube.com/user/RobJGreenfield)and [The Gardening Gangster](https://www.youtube.com/watch?v=EzZzZ_qpZ4w)._
+Watch his talk if you feel like getting inspired.
+Credit: [The Gardening Gangster](https://www.youtube.com/watch?v=EzZzZ_qpZ4w)._

 ---